Insane96/InsaneDataPack/README.md

 ![](/gifs/progressive_withers.gif)

 ### **Depth Mobs**
-Inspired by (Vazkii's mod) Quark's Depth Mobs feature and ported from TesseractFour (an old DataPack project by ChocoParrot).
+Inspired by (Vazkii's mod) Quark's Depth Mobs feature and ported from [TesseractFour](https://bitbucket.org/ChocoParrot/tesseractfour/src/master/).
 New varieties of mobs will spawn underground, from Gas Creepers to Undead Miners.
-Every mob that has a head has a small chance to drop it.

 * Dweller
 Zombie Miner that has more health and full knockback resistance.
 Has twice the health of a normal Zombie